 For a social ecology, our ecological responsibility as members of the earth community arises from both our relationship to the interrelated web of life on earth and also from our place as a unique form of nature's and the earth's self-expression.
 As we accept the responsibilities implied by our role in "nature becoming self-conscious," we can begin to reverse our presently anti-evolutionary and ecocidal direction, and begin to contribute to the continuation of planetary natural and social evolution.
-We can also cooperate with natural evolution through our own self-development.
-The overriding ethical challenge to humanity is to determine how we can follow our own path of self-realization as a human community while at the same time allowing the entire earth community to continue its processes of self-manifestation and evolutionary unfolding.37 A crucial link between these two goals is the understanding

-- with other living beings, with our species, with the earth, with the primordial ground of being.
+We can also cooperate with natural Thus, there are fundamental aspects of being that connect us, physically, psychologically and ontologically, with greater (or deeper) realities - with other living beings, with our species, with the earth, with the primordial ground of being.